 - Directory data: APIs can display directories in full or incrementally to allow external systems such as mobile devices to create navigation and content structures.

 - Search and Navigation: SOLR-based search and navigation APIs are able to produce search results as well as facet query strings.
-Optimized paths from search responses can also be used for client integration.
+You can also utilize optimized paths from search responses for client integration.

 - Client Module: APIs can facilitate customer registration, as well as other functions such as address management.